Causal and stable first-order chiral hydrodynamics: Acknowledgments

 \section{Acknowledgments}

 We thank M.~M.~Disconzi, G.~S.~Denicol, I.~A.~Shovkovy, P.~Kovtun, and R.~Hoult for useful discussions.
-JN is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301 and DE-SC0023861.
-JN and ES thank KITP - UC Santa Barbara for its hospitality during ``The Many Faces of Relativistic Fluid Dynamics" Program, where this work's last stages were completed.
+J.N.~is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Awards No. DE-SC0021301 and DE-SC0023861.
+J.N.~and E.S.~thank KITP - UC Santa Barbara for its hospitality during ``The Many Faces of Relativistic Fluid Dynamics" program, where this work's last stages were completed.
 This research was partly supported by the National Science Foundation under Grant No. NSF PHY-1748958.

 The following are explicit expressions for the $\D{i,j}$ defined in Eqs.~\eqref{Deltai}: